Leo4j/JRecon/README.md

 Set a variable to download your licensed version of PingCastle

-(If you skip this step PingCastle free version will be downloaded)
+(If you skip this step PingCastle Free Edition will be downloaded - Not for commercial use)

 ```
 $jpingdownload = "<URL>"